sandeep-patle1508/bitmap_editor/README.md

 - S - Show the contents of the current image

 # Example
-To run the application you must supply a command file like so  bin/bitmap_editor examples/show.txt
+To run the application by command
+`bin/bitmap_editor examples/show.txt`

 Input File:
 ```